UNAVAILABLE: The Retreat

 Across four days, you’ll be guided through somatic practices, nervous system regulation, and embodied energetic work designed to help you:

-• reconnect with your body’s natural rhythms and cues
+• Reconnect with your body's natural rhythms and internal cues

 You don't leave this retreat with a temporary high.